Architecture of Kansas City

-After a period of urban decline and stagnation in the inner city, downtown Kansas City has been revived by several major new works of architectural design.
-T-Mobile Center arena (2007), the Power & Light District entertainment development (2007), the Bloch Building featuring contemporary artwork added to the Nelson-Atkins Museum of Art (2007), H&R Block World Headquarters located in the Power & Light District (2006), the 2555 Grand office building near Crown Center (2003), Charles Evans Whittaker Federal Courthouse in the Government District (2000), Kemper Museum of Contemporary Art (1994), American Century Towers by the Country Club Plaza (1991 and 1994), Bartle Hall Convention Center expansion adding the iconic 4 towers with artwork atop each (1994), and the biotechnology and medical institution situated near UMKC Stowers Institute for Medical Research (1994) are among the most prominent and recognizable.
+After urban decline and stagnation in the inner city, Downtown has been revived by several major new works of architectural design.
+This includes T-Mobile Center arena (2007), the Power & Light District entertainment development (2007), the Bloch Building featuring contemporary artwork added to the Nelson-Atkins Museum of Art (2007), H&R Block World Headquarters located in the Power & Light District (2006), the 2555 Grand office building near Crown Center (2003), Charles Evans Whittaker Federal Courthouse in the Government District (2000), Kemper Museum of Contemporary Art (1994), American Century Towers by the Country Club Plaza (1991 and 1994), Bartle Hall Convention Center expansion adding the iconic 4 towers with artwork atop each (1994), and the biotechnology and medical institution situated near UMKC Stowers Institute for Medical Research (1994).

 Early architecture

 Kansas City, Missouri's first highrise is the New York Life Insurance Building, completed in 1890.
 It has twelve floors at a height of 180 ft and is the first local building with elevators.
 After the New York Life Building was completed, Kansas City followed the national trend of constructing a plethora of buildings above ten stories.
 Within fifty years of the building's construction, more than fifty buildings with more than ten floors each were built in and around downtown.